-Regardless if you’re a renovation novice or expert, the world of building permit applications is tricky to navigate.
-Of course, if you’ve taken on a renovation project or two, then you’re aware of the importance of applying for permits in the first place.
-In 1976 Ontario, the Building Code Act was created in order to regulate and increase renovation quality control while offering protection to homeowners.
-Therefore, if you’re renovating in Ottawa, it’s crucial to determine whether or not a permit is required.
+Regardless if you’re a renovation novice or an expert, a contractor even, the world of building permit requests is tricky to navigate.
+Of course, if you’ve taken on a renovation project or two, then you’re most likely aware of everything that's of importance, like applying for permits in the first place.
+In 1976, Ontario established the Building Code Act, to regulate and increase renovation quality control while offering homeowners protection.
+Therefore, if you’re renovating a structure in the City of Ottawa, you have to determine whether or not a work permit is required.

-Building permits are in place for health, safety, structural soundness as well as peace of mind.
-Not only can a permit offer an additional level of comfort but it can help you to avoid getting into future trouble with the city.
+Building permits were first established to ensure health, safety, structural soundness, as well as peace of mind during the construction process.
+Not only can a permit offer an additional level of comfort but it can prevent significant city-related issues down the line.
 Read on for all of the crucial information regarding building permit costs in Ottawa.

-Now, before you lift up those hammers and nails or even consider drawing up architectural plans, you’re going to want to get the process started on your building permit application.
-As mentioned briefly in our introduction, when it comes to understanding the steps required for an Ottawa renovation, the Building Code Act is the place to start.
-The Building Code Act states that a building permit is required for any construction and/or demolition of a new building, and addition or material alteration.
-These alterations include material structures and not just buildings alone.
+Now, before you get carried up with your hammers and nails, or even consider drawing up blueprints, you’re going to want to get your building permit application process going.
+Everything has to be factored in.
+As mentioned briefly in our introduction, when it comes to understanding the steps required for an Ottawa-based renovation project, the Building Code Act is the place to start.
+The Building Code Act states that a building permit is required for any construction and/or demolition of a new building, and addition or material changes.
+These changes include material structures, not just buildings alone.

-This means that taking on pretty much any renovation project is going to require a permit.
-Even if you feel like the renovation you’re planning is on the small or simple side of things, chances are you should still look into permit requirements.
-There’s a long list of jobs which need a permit, no matter what, and they are as follows:
+This means that taking on pretty much any renovation project requires a permit.
+Even if you think that the renovation you’re planning is on the smaller, or simpler, side of things, chances are you're still going to need a permit to proceed legally.
+So definitely look into permit requirements.
+Check with certified contractions, they often have all the information you're looking for.
+And, as it so happens, there’s a long list of construction work done on a house that requires a permit, no matter what, and they're as follows:

 Minor and major structural or material alterations;